-Mr. Joseph Bikanda is the coordinator of the Pan-African Human Rights Defenders Network since October 2011.
+Joseph is the coordinator of the Pan-African Human Rights Defenders Network since October 2011.

 Joseph Has a Masters Degree in International law and worked as Protection assistant with Front Line International foundation of HRDs, Legal Officer at the African Commission on Human and Peoples’ Rights; Assistant to the Chairperson of the African Commission; Acting Coordinator for the activities of the Special Rapporteur on Human Rights Defenders in Africa, and Technical Assistant to the Committee of the African Commission on the Protection of the Rights of People Living with HIV, and those at risk, vulnerable and affected by HIV in Africa.
 He was delegated also in the preparation of the 30 years anniversary of the African Charter at the secretariat of the African Commission.

-Mr. Neil Blazevic is the Manager of the Technology and Human Rights Defenders Program and dedicates his time to making technology work for the purposes of human rights defenders.
+Neil is the Manager of the Technology and Human Rights Defenders Program and dedicates his time to making technology work for the purposes of human rights defenders.

 When not planning and giving digital safety training for regionally based human rights defenders, Neil can be found tinkering with or implementing documentation systems, tweaking internal security practices, and enabling web presence for civil society organisations.
 Neil additionally has a research background with several publication credits to his name available in the DefendDefenders library.

-As the Senior Advocacy and Research Officer, Estella oversees the Advocacy and Research department at DefendDefenders.
-Together with the Advocacy and Research team, they highlight the challenges affecting human rights defenders in the East and Horn of Africa sub-region and call for a safer working environment.
+As the Advocacy, Research, and Communications Manager, Estella oversees the Advocacy and Research department at DefendDefenders.
+Together with the department team, they highlight the challenges affecting human rights defenders in the East and Horn of Africa sub-region and call for a safer working environment.